Earth-Techno/Weather-App/README.md

 Weather data comes from WeatherAPI.
 They have a generous free tier and the API is easy to work with.

 If this helped you, a star on the repo is always appreciated.

+# Created By

+Prithvi Raj Katuwal